catalystshift/beginner-guide-PSO2/docs/index.md

 There are probably people I missed here as the channel is chock full of enthusiasts and people-who-know-their-stuff~!
 Thank you all!

 ## What mistakes do I avoid + what do I make sure to do?

 **Common Item Mistakes + To-Do's**:
 - Don't sell grinders(normal or lambda), ex-cubes, photon anything, synthesizers, Custom Type 'X', Merits/Demerits, materials gotten via Gathering in expeditions, boosters(Triboost, EXP Boost, also items like Photon Boosters), 13* star and above weapons and eggs until you know what you are doing.
 You may sell basic grinders(never lambda) after keeping aside one stack of 999.
 - Do not trash/discard your bonus keys if they are expired.
 - Exchange all 10-12 rank weapons you get for ex-cubes via the swap shop(accessed from the menu outside of a quest or on the gateway ship).
 Like Deo weapons or Sigmas or Nox weapons.
 There is literally no upper limit on how many ex-cubes you need, so do this liberally, all, the, time.
 - Do not sell weapon 13* rank and above or dismantle them or swap for ex-cubes until you are certain you don't need them after later research(you will want the S-Augments page on the NA Visiphone).
 Unless your inventory is bursting, then, ask around and then do so, saving the important ones.
 - If you plan to get into affixing, save weapons and units(low rank ones) that are 7 slot(7s) and above in your inventory.
 Whatever number you are comfortable with keeping, despite the inventory management issues it will inevitably bring.
 Thank me later.
+- At some point you may start receiving items named as 'Add S1/S2' or 'Affix Augment' or 'Augment (HP&PP3)', until you know what you are doing, don't trash these.

 **Common Equipment/Class Mistakes + To-Do's**:
 - Don't level your skilltree or mag for the sake of equipping a weapon below 13*.
 In fact, do not do this, ever.
 It is not needed.
 Not.
 Needed.